-In light of Governor Newsom's State of Emergency declaration regarding the COVID-19 outbreak and in accordance with Executive Order N-29-20 issued by Governor Newsom on March 17, 2020 and the Guidance for Gatherings issued by the California Department of Public Health, the meeting will be conducted via webcast, teleconference, and Zoom for Committee members who will participate in the meeting from individual remote locations.
+The ABAG Administrative Committee will be meeting on January 8, 2021, 9:40 a.m., in the Bay Area Metro Center (Remotely).
+In light of Governor Newsom's State of Emergency declaration regarding the COVID-19 outbreak and in accordance with Executive Order N-29-20 issued by Governor Newsom on March 17, 2020 and the Guidance for Gatherings issued by the California Department of Public Health, the meeting will be conducted via webcast, teleconference, and Zoom for committee, commission, or board members who will participate in the meeting from individual remote locations.

-A Zoom panelist link for meeting participants will be sent separately to Committee members.
+A Zoom panelist link for meeting participants will be sent separately to committee, commission, or board members.

-The meeting webcast will be available at http://mtc.ca.gov/whats-happening/meetings Members of the public are encouraged to participate remotely via Zoom at the following link or phone number.
-Committee Members and members of the public participating by Zoom wishing to speak should use the "raise hand" feature or dial 9.
-In order to get the full Zoom experience, please make sure your application is up to date.
+The meeting webcast will be available at: https://abag.ca.gov/meetings-events/live-webcasts

+Members of the public are encouraged to participate remotely via Zoom at the following link or phone number: